NeuromorphicProcessorProject/ADaPTION/README.md

 Mostly, it's a cut+paste job to add new layers.
 Copy them, replace their names, and double their storage capacity - we now need two copies of all data, one for regular precision and one for low precision.
 Then just call the appropriate rounding function (cpu or gpu) on the data you want rounded (weights, biases, activations, etc.).

 Make sure to index the correct variables now!
 The bias is likely to be be set to blobs_[1], which should now be a copy.
 By convention, all the even-number blobs correspond to the unrounded version, while all the odd-numbered blobs correspond to the rounded version.

+## Quantization

+A an example notebook how to convert a high-precision model into a low-precision one at any desired fixed-point bit precision can be found in examples/low_precision/quantization/

 # Caffe